TehEpikNoobKing/VortBlox/README.md

 ## Features

-There are currently **four** different options that you can modify.
-More will probably be added in future updates.
-Maybe, idk.
+These are the current options available inside the extension's settings:

+- **Theme**: An overall theme to use across the whole website.
+[Vortex (default), Roblox, ROBC]
-- **Dark Mode**: A toggle between the original dark theme and a light theme.
+- **Dark Mode**: A toggle to use a dark theme (ROBC theme ignores this setting).
+- **Blue Header in Dark Mode**: Use a blue header even in dark mode.

-- **Source-Sans Pro**: Use the original Roblox website font.
+- **Source-Sans Pro**: Use the Source Sans Pro font.
-- **Blue Theme**: Use the original Roblox blue instead of the Vortex purple.
 - **Currency Type**: A choice between the display of Volts, Robux and Tix.

+- **Change Footer**: A choice of the original Vortex footer, which includes social links, and a Roblox style footer.

 ## Installation